 Homeless Outreach Services consists of two components - Street Outreach and SOAR (SSI/SSDI Outreach, Access and Recovery).
 Park Center's SOAR Coordinators work with individuals residing in Nashville (Davidson County) who are experiencing literal homelessness and have a severe and persistent mental illness where symptoms limit the individual's ability to engage in substantial gainful activity (SGA).
 A person who is earning more than a certain monthly amount* is ordinarily considered to be engaging in SGA.

 *Determined by the Social Security Administration.

 Identifies people living on the streets through outreach and engagement strategies; assists them in obtaining vital records; and offers case management, transportation and housing.

-- SOAR Outreach works to increase access to SSI/SSDI disability benefits for individuals by guiding them through the Social Security Application process.
+Works to increase access to SSI/SSDI (Social Security Income/Social Security Disability Income) disability benefits for individuals by guiding them through the Social Security Application process.

-- Street Psychiatry - Park Center collaborates with Vanderbilt University Medical Center to provide street psychiatry to individuals experiencing homelessness.
-Each week, a Vanderbilt physician and two residents accompany a Homeless Outreach staff member to non-traditional settings (the streets, parks, homeless camps, etc.) to provide mental status exams, medication management, therapy and attend to other medical needs as appropriate to individuals who otherwise would not seek treatment in a hospital.
+Park Center collaborates with Vanderbilt University Medical Center to provide psychiatric and basic medical care to individuals experiencing homelessness in Nashville.
+Each week, a Vanderbilt physician and residents accompany a Homeless Outreach staff member to non-traditional settings (streets, parks, homeless camps, etc.) to provide mental status exams, medication management, therapy and attend to other medical needs as appropriate to individuals who otherwise would not seek treatment in a hospital.